 Last thoughts

-I don’t mind whether you work with me or you do some other good stuff to get your life feeling better.
+I don’t mind whether you work with me or you do some other good decisive stuff to get your life feeling better.
 I just mind that you do something!